michaelyatco/choredoor/progression-markdowns/ChoreDoor3.md

 <td>4</td>
 ```

-Task: Going down each `<td>` element with `"instructions-text"` class sequentially, copy and paste the four directions to the game in order:
+Task: Going down each `<td>` element with the `"instructions-text"` class sequentially, copy and paste the four directions to the game in order:

-* Hiding behind one of these doors is the ChoreBot.</td>
+* Hiding behind one of these doors is the ChoreBot.
-* Your mission is to open all of the doors without running into the ChoreBot.</td>
+* Your mission is to open all of the doors without running into the ChoreBot.
-* If you manage to avoid the ChoreBot until you open the very last door, you win!</td>
+* If you manage to avoid the ChoreBot until you open the very last door, you win!
-* See if you can score a winning streak!</td>
+* See if you can score a winning streak!

 Refresh your page to ensure that your game has four directions listed.

-Task: Almost there!
-You just have to improve the spacing and visibility of your instructions.
+Task: While the instructions are now listed, it's important to improve the spacing and visibility of these instructions.

 In the __style.css__ file, create the `.instructions-row` CSS selector under your `.instructions-title` selector and assign the following properties and values: